 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
 The most sensitive disclosures affecting the financial statements were:

 The disclosure of the net pension liability and related deferred amounts in the notes to the financial statements is based on actuarial assumptions.
-Actual future liabilities may vary from disclosed estimates.
+Actual future liabilities and related deferred amounts may vary from disclosed estimates.